-- Shout-Out: "As Celestia is my witness, I will never go sisterless again!"
-Appropriate, considering Rarity's enough of a drama queen to rival Scarlet O'Hara.
+- "As Celestia is my witness, I will never go sisterless again!"
+Appropriate, considering Rarity's enough of a drama queen to rival Scarlett O'Hara.

 - Sweetie Bell's cooking is comparable to that of Squidward, all of the foods she cooked are completely burnt, even the juice, and her toast is a bowl of black mush.

 - Shrunk in the Wash: Sweetie Belle ruins Rarity's wool sweater by washing it.

 - Sibling Rivalry: The plot of this episode is driven by Sweetie Belle wanting to do things with Rarity and Rarity wanting Sweetie Belle to stay away.